dconnet/AgilityBook/Readme-Build.txt

 -- Note, when changing version used during release, update fr.po (see Readme in src/Win/res/fr_FR) IMPORTANT: This means the directory name in fr_FR must match the wx version number being used.
+- Mac/Unix: Use .../build/setupwx.sh to setup WX build.
+And ". setwxpath.sh" to
+  set the ARB compile environment.

 === Changes to 3.1.2:
   - Set wxWIN_COMPATIBILITY_3_0 to 0 (currently 1)